Derriford Research Facility

 Building on our strengths

-We will attract some of the greatest minds in medicine to Plymouth; both students and researchers alike.
-Our collaborations and networks will be far reaching and draw the attention of prominent commercial partners.
+The DRF will build on these strengths with the potential to attract more of the greatest minds in medicine to Plymouth.
+Our collaborations and networks will be far reaching and draw the attention of prominent commercial partners to fast-track our research into clinical trials.

 Press office news